Postgraduate Course: Introduction to scientific programming for MSc in Drug Discovery & Translational Biology (PGBI11039)

 On completion of this course, the student will be able to:

-- Diagnose syntax/runtime faults in python code.
+- Diagnose compilation and runtime faults in JAVA code.

 |Graduate Attributes and Skills